Fall24-BUCS506/tanth-midterm/writeup.md

 ## Special Techniques and Optimization
 1. **Memory Efficiency**:
-   Through various prior GridSearch, we have discovered the optimal parameters above.
-Therefore, when we are experimenting on our features but not the model, we omit `GridSearchCV` and set parameters directly.
-By doing this, we avoided the high memory overhead of tuning multiple parameter combinations, which had previously caused memory issues and computer crashes.
+   Through various prior GridSearch, I have discovered the optimal parameters above.
+Therefore, when I am experimenting on our features but not the model, I omit `GridSearchCV` and set parameters directly.
+By doing this, I avoided the high memory overhead of tuning multiple parameter combinations, which had previously caused memory issues and computer crashes.
 Limiting the data to relevant numerical features (excluding text) also helped manage memory constraints effectively.

 2. **Reproducibility**:
    Setting `random_state=42` consistently across functions (train-test split, resampling, and model instantiation) ensured that every run produced the same results and final `submission.csv` file.
 This reproducibility facilitated reliable comparisons during development.